Upload CSV contact lists to Ometria in the CSV Contact Upload screen.

 And not the phone number.

-This is in order to avoid the duplication of phone numbers.
+This is to avoid duplicating phone numbers.

 There is currently no way to move phone numbers across or assign a phone number to the most recent profile.